 Candidates should appreciate that the onus rests on him- or herself to ensure that the training received will culminate in the competency defined in the standards.
-Council prefers that they follow a training programme under a Commitment and Undertaking Agreement (C&U) (see Section 8), which has been registered by Council and which, as is required, has at least one mentor registered in terms of the C&U. Should candidates engineers experience difficulties with their training, they should attempt to resolve them through the normal channels, for example with the mentors responsible for their guidance.
-The relevant engineering Institutions/Institutes/bodies, organisations under the EPA, have indicated their willingness to assist candidates in this regard.
+Council prefers that they follow a training programme under a Commitment and Undertaking Agreement (C&U) (See Section 8), which has been registered by Council and which, as is required, has at least one mentor registered in terms of the C&U. Should candidate engineers experience difficulties with their training, they should attempt to resolve them through the normal channels, for example with the mentors responsible for their guidance.
+The relevant engineering Institutions/Institutes/bodies, organizations under the Act, have indicated their willingness to assist candidates in this regard.